 For waiters serving in a restaurant, they can approach guests at any time to ask if they require another drink etc. Around the pool or on the beach, guests are often asleep, reading or listening to music – and typically dressed in swimwear!
 For a waiter to interrupt a guest can be quite intrusive and, unless they wish to place an order at that exact moment, liable to irritate the guest.
 As a result, waiters tend not to disturb guests.
 This increases the chance of missing a nearby waiter when the guest does wish to order refreshments.

 In order to provide even a barely acceptable level of service, wait staff must patrol the service area continuously and diligently, ensuring no guests are ignored.
 On many occasions, particularly during low season, they may not encounter any guests wishing to place an order.
 In this instance, their time spent patrolling has been wasted.
 Combine this with the hot and sunny conditions and it is not surprising that staff can rapidly become demotivated, prefering to remain in the shade.
 The opportunities for a guest to receive service are even further reduced.

-In terms of the guest experience, they have 3 choices when they want refreshment:
+In terms of the guest experience, they have 3 choices when they want a refreshment:

-BarMate is a wireless-based system which allows guests to request service from the comfort of their sun lounger.
+BarMate is a wireless system that allows the guest to request being served from the comfort of his sunbed.

-Click through the tabs below to understand more about BarMate’s key features:
+Navigate the tabs below to understand more about the key features of BarMate:

 Delivers the waiter to within 6ft (2m) of the guest.
 The buttons also have a visual indicator, allowing staff to identify which guest requires service.